nardoz-dev/LiVeSe/docs/1stdelivery/evaluation.md

 - JP5 OFF: an ammeter must be connected to measure the STM32 current.
 If there is no ammeter, the STM32 is not powered

 ### Evaluation of end-user experience
-We focus on effectiveness of service and knowledge extrapolated
+We focus on effectiveness of service and quality of knowledge extrapolated
 1. We want to create a secure path through an urban area
+2. we want to show a clear view of the state of urban Areas
-2. light and croud as indicator of security instead of obscure and not populated side streets
+3. light,loudness and volume of people passing as indicator of safety instead of obscure,quite and not very populated side streets
-3. Density of pubs, bars and restaurants as synonimus of secure

-> Idea of "More people and light implies more secure areas" is effective?
+- Idea of "More people and light implies more secure areas" is effective?
+- Are Density of pubs, bars and restaurants synonimus of safety?
-> Can We measure Safety of roads through Ambiental Sensors and density of Points of interests in the area?
+> Can We measure Safety of Urban Areas through Ambiental Sensors and density of Points of interests in that area?

 [^1]: The example is based on random value.